houdiniproject/houdini/gems/houdini_full_contact/README.md

 # FullContact
-An Houdini add-on to use FullContact's Context API
+An Houdini add-on to use FullContact's Enrich API.
+This add-on provides a few features:

+* a event listener for supporter_create which downloads information from the Enrich API.
+* adds a has_many relation on Supporter for every set of data about that Supporter downloaded.
+Each item is an instance of `Houdini::FullContact::Info`

 ## Usage
-How to use my plugin.
+You can provide your FullContact API key in one of two ways:

+* Setting the `FULL_CONTACT_KEY` environment variable or
+* Setting the `houdini.full_contact.api_key` configuration option

 ## Installation
 Add this line to your application's Gemfile: